aws/chalice/docs/source/topics/packaging.rst

 * You need to include custom packages or binary content that is not accessible via ``pip``.
 These may be internal packages that aren't public.
 * Wheel files are not available for a package you need from pip.
+* A package is installable with ``requirements.txt`` but has optional c extensions.
+Chalice can build the dependency without the c extensions, but if you want better performance you can vendor a version that is compiled.

 As a general rule of thumb, code that you write goes in either ``app.py`` or ``chalicelib/``, and dependencies are either specified in ``requirements.txt``